fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Notes:
 - `ControlPlaneComponentsHealthy` and `EtcdClusterHealthy` have a very strict semantic: everything should be ok for the condition to be true;
-  This means it is expected those condition to flick while performing lifecycle operations; over time we might consider changes to make those conditions to distinguish more accurately health issues vs "expected" temporary unaivailability.
+  This means it is expected those condition to flick while performing lifecycle operations; over time we might consider changes to make those conditions to distinguish more accurately health issues vs "expected" temporary unavailability.

 #### KubeadmControlPlane Print columns